Congo, Republic of

 - Clarification on the addressee of the certified cheque for payment of local taxes.
 The certified cheque has to be made payable to the Treasury.

-- Application of registration duties to independent counter-guarantees and all types of security not provided for under OHADA law but accepted in the Congo.
+- Application of registration duties to independent counter-guarantees and all types of security not provided for under Organisation for the Harmonisation of Business Law in Africa (OHADA) law but accepted in the Congo.
 Autonomous counter-guarantee agreements and deeds recording all types of security not provided for under OHADA law but allowed in the Republic of Congo are subject to a proportional registration duty of 1%.

 - are concluded between companies that do not belong to the same group,

-- the requirement to regularize VAT deducted on fixed assets that are no longer included in the fixed assets list or have undergone a change in their situation with regard to the right to deduct, either in the event of a change in regulations, loss of taxable status, or a change of use before the end of the fourth year following the year of acquisition,
+- The requirement to regularise VAT deducted on fixed assets that are no longer included in the fixed assets list or have undergone a change in their situation with regard to the right to deduct, either in the event of a change in regulations, loss of taxable status, or a change of use, before the end of the fourth year following the year of acquisition.

-- no requirement to regularize VAT deducted on purchases of goods which have subsequently been accidentally destroyed, scrapped or stolen. - Application of the reduced VAT rate to transactions carried out by developers of Special Economic Zones.
+- Application of the reduced VAT rate to transactions carried out by developers of special economic zones.
 Sales and acquisitions of goods and services by developers of special economic zones are subject to the reduced VAT rate (5%).

 - Land acquisitions and disposals are subject to the payment of fees corresponding to 1% of the acquisition or disposal price.

 - Reduction of customs duties and taxes on new private cars and exemption of certificate of conformity.
-New private cars falling under certain codes are now subject to customs duties and taxes and to value added tax at the reduced rate of 5% at the import; the rates of IT fees and Community taxes remain unchanged.
+New private cars falling under certain codes are now subject to customs duties and taxes and to VAT at the reduced rate of 5% at the import; the rates of IT fees and community taxes remain unchanged.

 - Exclusion of gambling from the scope of the electronic transactions tax.
 Gambling has been excluded from the operations covered by the electronic transactions tax.